Skip to Main Content

 Considerations

 The only way to know if you have COVID-19 is to be tested.
-If you want to be tested, you should contact your health care provider.
-You can also visit your state or local health department’s website.
-This will give you the latest local guidance on testing.
+If you want to be tested, you should contact your health care provider or use a home diagnostic test.

 Most people with the illness have mild to moderate symptoms and recover fully.
 Whether you get tested or not, if you have symptoms of COVID-19, you should avoid contact with other people so you don't spread the illness.